vortexgpgpu/vortex_tutorials/README.md

 ### Bio
 **Hansung Kim**
 Hansung Kim is a Ph.D. candidate at the University of California, Berkeley.
-His research focuses on computer architecture, with an emphasis on open-source GPU systems, heterogeneous computing, and hardware/software co-design.
-He has been actively involved in the Vortex project and its extensions, and his work highlights how Vortex enabled the development of the Virgo platform.

 ---